-- Make a plan, find a lesson plan template (like a teacher) you can use, think about the process of chunking your presentation into small bits of information.
+- Make a plan.
+Find a lesson plan template you can use, think about the process of chunking your presentation into small bits of information.
 When you break up a presentation into small parts, it's easier for you to deliver.

 - Think about when you first learned the topic or when you’ve helped someone else with the topic, and use that knowledge to anticipate what the attendees might find helpful.
 Knowing what questions might be asked helps you manage fears of the unknown.